City of Glasgow Chorus

-The Chorus is one of the biggest independent choral groups in the West of Scotland and a significant player in Scotland’s arts environment.
-We sing a wide range of musical genres and are committed to performing less familiar pieces as well as popular and well-loved choral works.

-As well as performing at our own promoted concerts we are available for hire for corporate events, recording sessions, and personal celebrations.
+The City of Glasgow Chorus was founded in 1983 by Graham Taylor MBE, who served as Musical Director for 38 years.
+In 2021 Paul Kehone was appointed Musical Director.

+The chorus has a policy of seeking less familiar pieces in addition to those from the mainstream choral repertoire.
 The City of Glasgow Chorus Trust is a Company limited by guarantee, with charitable status.
 It is registered in Scotland (113563), and its Registered Charity number is SC 004791.

 Concert series

-The Chorus performs a regular series of concerts each season.
+The Chorus performs a regular series of concerts each season, including the popular Christmas Cracker concert each December in the Glasgow Royal Concert Hall.
 In recent years, these have included a string of lesser known works by very well known composers - Andrew Lloyd Webber’s Requiem, Verdi’s Four Sacred Pieces, Holst’s Choral Symphony, Mendelssohn’s Die Erste Walpurgisnacht, Malcolm Arnold’s The Return of Odysseus, Bruckner’s Mass in F minor and Szymanowski’s Stabat Mater, as well as some of the more demanding parts of the repertoire including Walton's Belshazzar's Feast, Beethoven's Missa Solemnis, Berlioz's Grande Messe des Morts and Mahler’s Symphony No. 8 – the Symphony of a Thousand.
-In November 2018, the Chorus joined forces with the Leeds Festival Chorus for a performance of Britten’s War Requiem with the BBC Philharmonic in Leeds Town Hall.

 The Chorus has recorded Scots songs with Iain Sutherland, performed and recorded Shaun Davey’s epic Celtic suite – The Pilgrim, taken part in the Star Wars World Tour with the Royal Philharmonic Concert Orchestra, backed Russell Watson and Sarah Brightman and appeared with Lesley Garrett in the televised Eurovision Dance Contest 2008 as the interval act.
 The Chorus appears regularly in concerts of West End and Broadway shows promoted by West End International.